Soccer in St. Louis: St. Louis Kutis

-St. Louis Kutis was one of the best soccer clubs in the country during the 1950s, winning six consecutive National Amateur Cup titles from 1956–1961.
+St. Louis Kutis was one of the best soccer clubs in the country during the 1950s, winning six consecutive National Amateur Cup titles from 1956 to 1961.
 Kutis included prominent players Harry Keough, Bob Kehoe, and Bill Looby — each of whom landed in the Hall of Fame.
 The entire Kutis squad was selected for the roster for the U.S. national team in two qualifying matches for the 1958 FIFA World Cup.

-St. Louis Steelers (ASL) (2020-)

-St. Louis Steelers won the American Amateur League Season 1 Title in Early 2020, won the American Amateur Cup in July 2020, and are set to compete in the first season of the American Soccer League in August 2020.
-The club is still competing to this day.
-The club is a very heavy supporter of the Pro/Rel for USA movement as the club owner said they are too good for their current level.
-The club is the most successful amateur side in St. Louis' history with 2 trophies and an 81% win rate and a 100% unbeaten rate.

 International friendlies

 May 24, 2013, St. Louis hosted a friendly between Chelsea and Manchester City with a sell-out crowd of 48,263 at Busch Stadium.

 On August 10, 2013, Real Madrid and Inter Milan played a friendly at the Edward Jones Dome in front of 54,184 fans, a record attendance for a soccer match in St. Louis.

 On November 18, 2013, the national teams of Bosnia and Herzegovina and Argentina played a match at Busch Stadium.

 On May 30, 2014, Bosnia again played in the city at the Edward Jones Dome against Ivory Coast in the Road to Brazil series.

 On April 4, 2015, the U.S. Women's National Team hosted New Zealand at Busch Stadium.

 On August 1, 2016 AS Roma and Liverpool played a friendly match.

-On May 16, 2019, the US Women's National team hosted New Zealand, winning 5 to 0.
+On May 16, 2019, the U.S. Women's National team hosted New Zealand, winning 5 to 0.

+On April 11, 2023 the USWNT hosted the Republic of Ireland at Energizer Park, winning 1-0.

+On September 9, 2023 the U.S. Men's National team hosted Uzbekistan at Energizer Park, winning 3-0.

 International matches

-On November 13, 2015, the United States men's national soccer team played St. Vincent and the Grenadines in the first match of World Cup qualifiers for the 2018 FIFA World Cup at Busch Stadium.
+The United States men's national soccer team has played several times in the St. Louis area.
+On May 16, 1985, they won 2–1 against Trinidad and Tobago in a 1985 CONCACAF Championship match in front of 15,823 fans at Busch Memorial Stadium.
+On November 13, 2015, the United States played St. Vincent and the Grenadines in the first match of World Cup qualifiers for the 2018 FIFA World Cup at the new Busch Stadium.
 The United States defeated St. Vincent and the Grenadines 6–1.
 The official attendance for the game was 43,433.

+Energizer Park, the home of St. Louis City SC, hosted its first men's international matches on June 28, 2023: a pair of CONCACAF Gold Cup group stage matches attended by 21,216 spectators.
+In those matches, Jamaica defeated Trinidad and Tobago 4–1 and the United States won 5–0 against Saint Kitts and Nevis.
+The stadium will host the United States against Jamaica on November 18, 2024 for their home leg in the 2024–25 CONCACAF Nations League.

+The United States women's national team have played six matches in the St. Louis area from 1996 to 2023, including friendlies at the Edward Jones Dome and Busch Stadium.